Warra07/Summarization-Similarity-Search/README.txt

 This folders includes 5 files:
-- Belahcel_Cottrelle_Bouraï.pdf : the final project report
+- report.pdf : the final project report
 - Product Quantization encoder : a notebook containing the summarization submitted solution
 - ISAX similarity search : a notebook containing the similarity search solution
 - Reduction with seismic/synthetic test : a notebook containing summarization methods used for comparison (Wavelets, PCA, PAA)